ductuantruong/TripleNet/README.md

 ```

 ### Pretrained Model
-We have uploaded a pretrained model of our experiments.
-You can download the from [OneDrive](https://entuedu-my.sharepoint.com/:f:/g/personal/ductuan001_e_ntu_edu_sg/Eny1aMXourdIpvNobNd2iDYBzuGnrlsdWCw8w7RXNOEfuw?e=R1NG9z).
+We have uploaded pretrained models of our experiments.
+You can download them from [OneDrive](https://entuedu-my.sharepoint.com/:f:/g/personal/ductuan001_e_ntu_edu_sg/Eny1aMXourdIpvNobNd2iDYBzuGnrlsdWCw8w7RXNOEfuw?e=R1NG9z).

 Download it and put it into the model_checkpoint folder.